mikaelkael/GearmanBundle/Resources/docs/kernel_events.rst

 Exception Callback
 ~~~~~~~~~~~~~~~~~~

-This event receives as a parameter an instance of `Mmoreram\GearmanBundle\Event\GearmanClientCallbackExceptionEvent` with no methods.
+This event receives as a parameter an instance of `Mkk\GearmanBundle\Event\GearmanClientCallbackExceptionEvent` with no methods.
 For more information about this GearmanEvent, read [GearmanClient::setExceptionCallback](http://www.php.net/manual/en/gearmanclient.setexceptioncallback.php) documentation.

 .. code-block:: yml